Intercultural Communication

 Photo Janus Mortensen

-Janus Mortensen is an associate professor at CIP.
+Janus Mortensen is professor at og director of CIP.
 You can contact Janus if you would like to learn more about CIP's work within intercultural communication.
 Read more on Janus' academic profile.

 Foside af booklet